marekruzicka/docker-simple_ftp/README.md

 # docker-simple_ftp - docker container running pyftpdlib
-This is not meant to be full-fledged FTP server, just a simple docker container, you run, when you need to get new firmware to a switch/filer/bridge, or any other device.
+This is not meant to be full-fledged FTP server, just a simple docker container you run, when you need to get a firmware package to a switch/filer/bridge, or any other device.
 It should be started when needed and stopped after it has been used.
 If you need a real ftp server (to run non-stop, be used by multiple users, etc.) **use something that does not provide credentials as environment variables**.